rust-lang/rust/text/0000-projections-lifetimes-and-wf.md

 which requires that `K: Hash`, then `fn(HashSet<NoHash>)` would be illegal since `NoHash: Hash` does not hold, but `for<'a>
 fn(HashSet<&'a NoHash>)` *would* be legal, since `&'a NoHash: Hash` involves a bound region `'a`.
-See the next section for details.
+See the "Checking Conditions" section for details.

 Note that `fn` types do not require that `T0..Tn` be `Sized`.
 This is intentional.
 The limitation that only sized values can be passed as